-With these kinds of statistics, you can’t afford not to be on social media or not to advertise on social media.
+With these kinds of statistics, you can’t afford to be on social media or not to advertise on social media.

-As a business you can’t just make a social media profile and wait for people to come.
+As a business, you can’t just make a social media profile and wait for people to come.

 You’re swimming with big fish in the sea, so you have to make an effort with your social media account.

 When it comes to social selling, you have a number of platforms you can choose from.
 But how do you know which one is right for your business?

 Take a look at the platforms that you have business accounts with right now.
 Is it just Facebook?
 Great!
 Then sell on Facebook.

 That’s a great indication of which platform would bring you the most revenue when it comes to product sales.

 If your target audience is comprised of mostly millennials, then you may want to sell on Facebook and Instagram rather than Twitter and LinkedIn.

 So you can reach your customers in a highly targeted way – making them more likely to make a purchase.

-If they already visited your website and looked at an item but abandoned it, just use the Product Catalog to show that item to them again in ad form.
-Remind them what they are missing out on!
+If they already visited your website and looked at an item but abandoned it, just use the Product Catalog to show that item to them again in the ad form.

 That’s how social selling works!